paukiatwee/docker-tomcat/README.md

-docker-tomcat
+Docker Tomcat
 =============

-Docker image with latest JRE 8 and Tomcat 8
+Docker image with latest JDK 8 and Tomcat 8

+### Operating System

+This Docker using `centos:centos7` as operating system.

+### License

+MIT